-The bookstore accepts cash, debit cards, MasterCard, Visa,

-Discover, American Express, PayPal, and other approved negotiable instruments for over-the-counter sales.
+The bookstore accepts cash, debit cards, MasterCard, Visa, Discover, American Express, and other approved negotiable instruments for over-the-counter sales.
 PERSONAL CHECKS ARE NOT ACCEPTED.
 The current semester's schedule and a current student ID must be presented by students when charging items to a Pell Account or any other house account.

 Eligible Pell Grant recipients may charge books and supplies to their account after a Title IV Authorization form has been signed and is on file.
-To expedite the transaction for textbook purchases, students should give the title of the book and its author to staff in the financial aid office, and present a signed copy of their class schedule and show proof of their current BSCC ID.
-Text information can be acquired at BishopStateShop.com using your course schedule.
+To expedite the transaction for textbook purchases, students should give the title of the book and its author to staff in the financial aid office, and present a signed copy of their class schedule and show proof of their current Bishop State Community College ID.

-Students must present their approved award letter with stated dollar amount if books and/or supplies will be paid for by BSCC scholarship or agencies such as the Alabama Department of Veterans Affairs, State Vocational Rehabilitation Service, or a fraternal, social, church, or similar organization.
+Students must present their approved award letter with stated dollar amount if books and/or supplies will be paid for by Bishop State Community College scholarship or agencies such as the Alabama Department of Veterans Affairs, State Vocational Rehabilitation Service, or a fraternal, social, church, or similar organization.
 Office hours are posted outside each campus bookstore window.

-For more campus bookstore information, contact:
+For more campus bookstore information, contact

-MAIN(251) 405-7036
+MAIN (251) 405-7036

-BAKER-GAINES CENTRAL ...(251) 405-4461
+BAKER-GAINES CENTRAL (251) 405-4461